MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

      > [!NOTE]
      > The `oozie.wf.application.path` entry defines where to find the workflow.xml file.
 This file contains the workflow that was run by this job.

-5. To save the file, select Ctrl-X, enter `Y`, and then select **Enter**.
+5. To save the file, select Ctrl+X, enter `Y`, and then select **Enter**.

 ## Submit and manage the job

 The following steps use the Oozie command to submit and manage Oozie workflows on the cluster.
 The Oozie command is a friendly interface over the [Oozie REST API](https://oozie.apache.org/docs/4.1.0/WebServicesAPI.html).

 > [!IMPORTANT]
 > When you use the Oozie command, you must use the FQDN for the HDInsight head node.
-This FQDN is only accessible from the cluster, or if the cluster is on an Azure Virtual Network, from other machines on the same network.
+This FQDN is only accessible from the cluster, or if the cluster is on an Azure virtual network, from other machines on the same network.

 1. To obtain the URL to the Oozie service, use the following command: